patcon/nodescription.net-v2/notes.md

 relation to the forest around me.
 It got me thinking about futures, and the possibility field of the present moment.

-We were passing through this incredibly complex and dynamic environment.
+We were rapidly passing through this incredibly complex and dynamic environment.
 We were part of a collective (humanity) that ostensibly recognizes its dependence on that natural environment for its own flourishing, but perhaps doesn't recognize the scale of that dependance.
 For the most part,